Background pattern

 3. How to use Tyenne

-This medication is subject to restricted medical prescription by your doctor.
+This medicine is subject to medical prescription and must be administered by a doctor or nurse.

-Tyenne will be administeredby intravenous infusion, by a doctor or nurse.They will dilute the solution, prepare the intravenous infusion, and monitor you during and after treatment.
+Tyenne will be administered by intravenous infusion, by a doctor or nurse.They will dilute the solution, prepare the intravenous infusion, and monitor you during and after treatment.

-Adult patients with AR
+Adult patients with RA

 • If you weigh less than 30 kg: the dose is 12 mg per kilogram of body weight.